Rich Owens (corrections officer)

-Rich Owens (June 19, 1880 – February 26, 1948) was Oklahoma's executioner from 1918 to 1947 at the Oklahoma State Penitentiary.
-He was responsible for 65 executions, and killed 10 others in his lifetime.
+Richard "Rich" Ernest Owens (June 19, 1880 – February 26, 1948) was Oklahoma's executioner from 1918 to 1947 at the Oklahoma State Penitentiary.
+Rich Owens killed 75 men, 65 by electrocution, one by hanging, two with a knife, one with a long-handled shovel and six by shooting.
+Rich faced murder charges four times in his life, but all four times juries acquitted him.
+At the age of 13, he killed a horse thief who was riding his father's horse.
 Owens was also the boss of a prison work crew.
-He died of liver cancer on February 26, 1948, after falling ill in September 1947.
+He died of liver cancer on February 26, 1948, in North McAlester, Oklahoma.